 - Missing out on a chance to spend time with your children: If you are scheduled to spend time with your kids, do not flake out on them to do something else.
 You need to prove to the court that you want to spend time with your children and that you value your time with them.
 Skipping out on time you could have spent with them does not make it look like you want to see them and, in fact, you could be perceived as neglectful.

 - Not being a good parent: Every parent needs to use some common sense and exercise good parenting skills.
 Choose your babysitters wisely, do not use corporeal punishment, and be fully engaged in your children’s lives.

-At Alternative Divorce Solutions, our child custody attorneys are committed to helping clients navigate this incredibly sensitive and delicate legal matter.
+At Alternative Divorce Solutions, our attorneys are committed to helping clients navigate this incredibly sensitive and delicate legal matter.
 Our team is knowledgeable in custody rights, parenting plans, and post-judgment modifications.